Cheong Chia Chieh: Background

 From 1996 to 1999, he was a committee member of the Selangor Economic Action Council where he was involved in promoting investments and industry development opportunities in the Selangor state.

 In year 1998 to 1999, he was appointed as a Consultant of Nanyang Press Holdings Berhad (“NPHB”).
 From 2000 to 2006, he was the chief executive officer for Nanyang Online Sdn Bhd (“Nanyang Online”), a subsidiary of NPHB which is involved in the internet and e-commerce industry.
 From 2005 to 2006, he was appointed as Strategic Investment Consultant of NPHB and was also the chairman of the Group Marketing Committee as well as an Executive Committee Member of the Group Circulation Committee of NPHB that oversees and manages the NPHB group's advertising sales and distribution for its publications.
 During his tenure at NPHB, Nanyang Online established the Ax Change business model.
 In 2004, he led a management buy-out of the Ax Change business model from Nanyang Online via the incorporation of Red-hot Media Sdn Bhd.
 Subsequently, RHM and its subsidiaries were formed in 2007, followed by RHM's listing on the AIM Market in September 2008.

 In 2009, he was awarded The World Chinese Young Entrepreneurs Award by the 6th World Summit of Chinese Entrepreneurs and The Emerging Category Award of Malaysia's Ernst & Young Entrepreneur of the Year® 2009.

 In April 2012, RHM was awarded “The Globalization Business Development Business Awards” by Malaysian Venture Capital & Private Equity Association.
 According to Allenby Capital Limited's AIM Asia Market quarterly Report 2012, RHM was also the Most Traded Asia Media Stock in AIM market, London Stock Exchange for 2 quarters continually.
 The “RHM Interactive Media” project was strongly supported by the Malaysia Science, Technology and Innovation Department through ‘Techno fund’.

 Cheong Chia Chieh was also a member of the [www.apec.org/ APEC].

 His portfolio includes holding prestigious positions in various associations such as Secretary General for Inter Varsity Council, and is the founder of the Malaysia Electronic Trade Association.
 As a reputable and prominent figure, he has been invited as a speaker for various notable global and regional industry events such as IFRA in 2006 and the APEC Youth Economic Leaders Summit 2008.

 In 2013, Cheong was proudly appointed as the Tourism Ambassador of [www.myanmar.travel/ Myanmar Tourism Federation] International Division.
 This involvement fostered better international relations between Malaysia and Myanmar.

 On 15 Oct 2014, PUCF had been awarded with Sin Chew Business Excellence Award in recognition of its outstanding performance in service and product quality.

-Over the past 20 years, Cheong's strong business acumen and insights, together with his ability to balance innovation and creativity has brought him one step closer to his ambition.
-Fuelled by a strong desire to achieve business success, Cheong stays focused and persistently pursue his aspirations with a clear conscience.
-It was an endeavour that landed him on becoming an entrepreneur across the Malaysia and China region.
+Over the past 20 years, Cheong's business acumen has assisted him with his endeavours to be an entrepeneur across the Malaysia and China region.